-A lot of people will recommend you buying MRE’s which are powdered meals, the problem with them is that these are fairly expensive and you are better to keep your cash for emergency situations, like for buying additional food and even transport.
+A lot of people will recommend you buy MRE’s which are powdered meals, the problem with them is that these are fairly expensive and you are better to keep your cash for emergency situations, like buying additional food and even transport.
 The next time when you go to the local store, take a look at canned foods, as these will be your best options locally.
 If you want to know which canned foods are good for a long time, then check out my recent article Longest lasting canned foods ( Up to 30+ years ).

 Your main problem will be finding plenty of water, if you are traveling on foot you will simply not be able to carry enough food and water at the same time, in this case, you should get a water filter, like the one I have suggested at the beginning of this article.

 Make sure that you have a couple of first aid kits, during wartime, there is no guarantee that you will be able to get help from a doctor, as most hospitals will be flooded with injured soldiers and civilians.
 The problem is that in a war zone, where there is no more water flowing through the taps is that small cuts can get infected fairly fast and this is why you will need at least one first aid kit per family member.

 While looking for first aid kits, make sure that the ones you get have also some Oxygenated water, as these are very good at disinfecting wounds.

 When you are imagining yourself evacuating your area then you are probably thinking that you will hop in your car and just go.
 The truth is that evacuating with your car is highly unlikely, because of two major factors.
 The first problem is traffic jams, if you do not evacuate early enough then you will be stuck in a traffic jam.
 On the other hand, you might find that getting fuel for your car will be a lot more expensive if not entirely impossible to get.